pantheon-systems/rpmbuild-drush/README.md

 Branch       | Target
 ------------ | ---------------
 master       | pantheon/internal/fedora/#
-stage        | pantheon/internal-staging/fedora/#
+*            | pantheon/internal-staging/fedora/#

 In the table above, # is the fedora build number (22).
 Note that drush is only installed on app servers, and there are no app servers on anything prior to f22; therefore, at the moment, we are only publishing for f22.
 Note also that these are noarch RPMs.

-To release new versions of drush, simply update the VERSIONS.txt file and commit.
-Run `make all`.
-Push to one of the branches above to have an official RPM built and pushed to Package Cloud via Circle CI.
+To release new versions of drush, simply update the VERSIONS.txt file and create a pull request.
+The rpm will be build on Circle and deployed to pantheon/internal-staging on PakcageCloud, which will cause it to automatically be deployed to the Yolo environment.
+Merge the PR and the rpm will be pushed to pantheon/internal, which will cause it to automatically be deployed to production.

 ## Provisioning drush on Pantheon